 Tourism funds operating expenses and infrastructure in our local public education system.
 Sales taxes paid by tourists help to fund public education throughout South Carolina.
 Sales taxes paid by tourists also help to fund capital expenditures for our local community college and university.

-Tourism funds important infrastructure projects, like RIDE I, RIDE II, RIDE III and the Myrtle Beach Airport.
-Hospitality fees help to pay for convention center expansion and operation.
+Tourism has funded important infrastructure projects, like RIDE I, RIDE II, RIDE III and the Myrtle Beach Airport.
+Hospitality fees helped to pay for convention center expansion and operation.

 Tourism employs tens of thousands of people throughout the Grand Strand.

 Tourism attracts visitors to our area who become familiar with our community.
 Some of those visitors return to buy investment properties and/or second homes.
 Others like the area so much, they decide to relocate or retire here.

 Tourism enhances the cultural, visual and performing arts in our community by providing tax revenues to support the arts.
 The exceptional talents of local artists become an important part of the entertainment offered to our visitors, as well.

 Tourism helps to fund sports and recreation programs, including facilities that are used jointly by local residents and tourists.